RayBerry01/MPDemo/README.md

 * Network Error handling in place
 * URL caching set in AppDelegate for Async Image loads
 * Rotation fixed to portrait
+* Light and Dark mode colors - set in Assets
+* Designed for iPhones only - more work to set up on iPads

 ## Screens